Azonkeu/azonkeu-portfolio/README.md

 ## My portfolio

 This is my portfolio website.
-It showcases the most important projects I have worked on.
+It showcases some of the projects I have worked on.
 Users can contact me easily through this website.

 ## Live Demo

-Click on this link to look at the live version of the [portfolio](https://azonkeudev.tk/).
+Click on this link to look at the live version of the [portfolio](https://app.netlify.com/sites/xenodochial-tereshkova-1ccbde).

 ### Built With